SonghuaHu-UMD/songhuahu-umd.github.io/_pages/about.md

 ### Explainable AI in transportation domain
 I am particularly interested in empowering black-box machine learning models with interpretability by pre-designing interpretation-oriented parameters, or by applying post hoc model-agnostic interpretation techniques such as feature importance, partial dependence plot, and SHapley Additive exPlanations.
 I have incorporated these fantastic concepts into different transportation-related tasks such as travel demand estimation and crowd flow time series forecasting, to delineate the patterns learned by the model from massive travel data.
-Several promising topics I am now working on include interpreting the machine learning models in search of casual insights and empirically comparing different novel interpretation techniques.

 <img src="images/F11.png" width="900" title='Framework'/>
 <img src="images/F12.png" width="900" title='Framework'/>

 ### Mobility as a service (MaaS) and shared mobility
-I have worked on shared mobility and MaaS since 2018, advised by [Prof. Hangfei Lin](https://tjjt.tongji.edu.cn/szdw1/jsml2/jtgcx1/lhf.htm) | [Prof. Xiaohong Chen](https://tjjt.tongji.edu.cn/szdw1/jsml2/jtgcx1/cxh.htm) | [Prof. Peng Chen](https://www.usf.edu/arts-sciences/departments/public-affairs/about-us/faculty/pchen.aspx).
+I have worked on shared mobility since 2018, advised by [Prof. Hangfei Lin](https://tjjt.tongji.edu.cn/szdw1/jsml2/jtgcx1/lhf.htm) | [Prof. Xiaohong Chen](https://tjjt.tongji.edu.cn/szdw1/jsml2/jtgcx1/cxh.htm) | [Prof. Peng Chen](https://www.usf.edu/arts-sciences/departments/public-affairs/about-us/faculty/pchen.aspx).
-I have investigated various emerging shared mobility programs in China and US to provide empirical evidence on who is using shared mobility, how to promote efficiency and attractiveness of shared mobility, how to use personalized incentives to prevent users from churning, and how to encourage the integration of various forms of mobility services.
-I am also among the first to examine the nonlinear relationship between shared mobility usage and built environment via advanced statistical models and machine learning methods.
+I have investigated various shared mobility programs to provide empirical evidence on who is using shared mobility, how to promote its efficiency, how to use incentives to prevent users from churning, and how to encourage the multimodal integration.
-After joining University of Maryland, I am the main developer of the first-in-the-nation coordinated MaaS mobile phone application, [incenTrip](https://incentrip.org), to assign personalized incentives to travelers in DC area.
+After joining University of Maryland, I am the main developer of the first-in-the-nation coordinated MaaS mobile phone app, [incenTrip](https://incentrip.org), to assign personalized incentives to travelers in MD-DC-VA area.

 <iframe src="images/Bikeshare_Heatmap.html" height="500" width="750"></iframe>

 ### Integrated multidimensional traffic simulation
 I am experienced in traditional traffic simulation tools including [Vissim](https://zhuanlan.zhihu.com/p/38350957), [TransCAD](https://zhuanlan.zhihu.com/p/61273834), [AnyLogic](https://zhuanlan.zhihu.com/p/66526593), [DTALite](https://zhuanlan.zhihu.com/p/152268601), and Synchro.
-I have led a range of traffic simulation projects in different Chinese cities such as Wuhan, Shanghai, Shenzhen, Suzhou, and Taiyuan, and US states like Maryland, DC, and Virginia.
+I have technically led a set of traffic simulation projects in China and US.
 I have also worked with [Prof. Xuesong Zhou](https://isearch.asu.edu/profile/2182101) on the development of the open-source multimodal traffic simulation framework, named DTALite, integrating agent-based modelling and dynamic traffic assignment.
 My current work focuses on meshing the big travel data with advanced traffic simulation tools with high computational efficiency to achieve fine-grained citywide simulation.